boscoh/WebGLStarterKit/readme.md

 That's before a single triangle is drawn.

-To help you get started, `WebGLWidget` provides a conveninet class that wraps all this into a nice class with some choice defaults.
+To help you get started, the `WebGLWidget` class wraps all this together with some choice defaults.

 So you can concentrate on building awesome `three.js` graphics.

-You can override the defaults later, when it's convenient for you.
+Override the defaults later, when it's convenient for you.

 # Install